xulihang/BasicCAT-website/_posts/2026-07-11-self-hosted-manga-translation-api-server.md

 * [ImageTrans_wsServer](https://github.com/xulihang/ImageTrans_wsServer): The server runs on `http://localhost:51042` by default.
 All translation requests are forwarded to a connected ImageTrans desktop instance via WebSocket, and the result is returned as an HTTP response.
 You can deploy the server on a public VPS or NAS at home and then connect your local AI computer to the server.
 The server is written in B4J.
 * [image-translation-server](https://github.com/xulihang/image-translation-server): The server directly launches local ImageTrans instances via command line.
 It can be deployed to a powerful VPS or your local AI computer.
 The server is written in Python.
 Docker deployment is supported.

+## Conclusion

+With a self-hosted API server, manga translation becomes a service you can integrate into any workflow — whether it's a browser extension, a batch processing script, or a mobile reading app.
+Choose `ImageTrans_wsServer` if you want a lightweight relay between a remote server and your local ImageTrans desktop, or `image-translation-server` for a standalone deployment with Docker support.
+Both projects are open source, so you can customize them to fit your specific needs.